How a 9/80 Schedule Works—and Why Some Businesses Love It

 Plus, the nature of your business may require you to be open Monday through Friday.

 If that’s the case, the solution is simple: Divide your employees into two groups.
 One group can get every other Friday off, while the other gets every other Monday off.
 While your workforce will be a little “thinner” on those days, a little planning can help you overcome capacity issues.

 Say Tuesday is your “slow” day.
 You could rearrange the schedule so that Tuesday is the eight-hour flex day.
 Or you could even make every other Tuesday an off day.

 That’s what a friend does.
-For his business, customer calls, visits, deliveries, and interactions are generally 40 percent lower on Mondays than any other day of the week.
+For his business, customer calls, visits, deliveries, and interactions are generally 40 percent lower on Mondays compared to any other day of the week.
 He made every other Monday the off day for all but two employees.
 On those off days, the three of them can easily handle the needs of the business while everyone else takes the day off.

 Can a 9/80 schedule work for your business?

 The short answer is, “Probably.”
 With a few modifications and a little creativity, many types of businesses can adopt a 9/80 schedule.

 But a 9/80 workweek may not be right for your employees.
 For personal, family, commute, or other reasons—or simply by inclination—working an extra hour a day may not be something all of your employees wish to do.

 In that case, making it work can be problematic—especially if your business involves interconnected or dependent tasks.
 For example, if you run a production line, having some employees go home at 4 p.m. and others at 5 p.m. simply may not work.